 Singapore with Tat Haur Lee

-In this episode of the Super Urban Podcast, we turn our attention to Singapore — a city often described through the language of efficiency, optimisation, and control.
+In this episode, we turn our attention to Singapore—a city often described through the language of efficiency, optimisation, and control.
 A compact island state at the crossroads of trade routes and cultures, Singapore is frequently held up as a model of urban governance: clean, dense, green, orderly, and relentlessly planned.
 Yet beneath this carefully calibrated surface lies a far more intricate everyday urbanism.

 Corridors become living rooms.
 Void decks host weddings and wakes.
 Kopitiams anchor daily rituals across generations.
 In a city where nearly 80 percent of residents live in public housing, the spaces between buildings carry as much meaning as the buildings themselves.
+We are joined by Tat Haur Lee to explore how this officially ordered city is also a deeply improvised one—shaped as much by the habits, adaptations, and social life of its residents as by the master plans of its planners.

 People + Teams